eu-cdse/copernicus-browser/README.md

 ## Multilanguage support

 Thanks to the efforts of various people and institutions, you can use the Copernicus Browser in your native language.
-Since the Browser is under constant development not all parts might be already translated in all languages.
+Since the Browser is under constant development, not all parts might be already translated in all languages.

 Your language is missing or incomplete and you want to help with the translation?
 Contact us at translation_support@sinergise.com for more information.